On Markowitz's pseudodistance for conformal manifolds: Closed conformal manifolds

-so for every compact $\Kcal\subset \R$, the family $(\beta_k\vert_\Kcal)$ is equicontinuous, hence converges uniformly up to extraction to a curve $\Kcal\to M$.
+so for every compact $\Kcal\subset \R$, the family $(\beta_k\vert_\Kcal)$ is equicontinuous, hence converges uniformly to a curve $\Kcal\to M$ up to extracting a subsequence.
 Therefore, we may extract a subsequence of $(\beta_k)$ that converges uniformly on compact subsets of $\R$ to a curve $\beta:\R\to M$.
 From Proposition~\ref{prop_topologie_PPL}, the curve $\beta$ is a projectively parametrized lightlike geodesic for $[g]$ and the convergence is smooth.
-Since $\Vert\beta_k^\prime(0)\Vert=1$, the derivative $\beta^\prime(0)$ is nonzero, so $\beta$ is non-constant and $(M,[g])$ isn't totally conformally lightlike incomplete. \end{proof}
+Since $\Vert\beta_k^\prime(0)\Vert=1$, the derivative $\beta^\prime(0)$ is nonzero, so $\beta$ is non-constant and $(M,[g])$ is not totally conformally lightlike incomplete. \end{proof}

 \begin{cor} Let $(M,[g])$ be a closed conformal manifold.
 If $\Conf(M,[g])$ is non-compact, then there exists a non-constant projectively parametrized lightlike geodesic $\R\to M$. \end{cor}